Home » Articles » Topic » Media » Social Media

 In legal parlance, a true threat is a statement that is meant to frighten or intimidate one or more specified persons into believing that they will be seriously harmed by the speaker or by someone acting at the speaker’s behest.

 In Elonis v.
-United States (2015), the U.S. Supreme Court reversed a criminal conviction under a federal stalking statute because the jury was instructed that it only had to show a reasonable person would view speech as threatening and not consider the mental state of the speaker.
-The Court did not, however, state what standard of proof was necessary to determine the speaker’s intent.
+United States (2015), a case involving posts on Facebook, the U.S. Supreme Court reversed a criminal conviction under a federal stalking statute because the jury was instructed that it only had to show a reasonable person would view the speech as threatening and not consider the mental state of the speaker.
+The court did not, however, state what standard of proof was necessary to determine the speaker’s intent.
 Must it be objective, a reasonable person considering the facts and context?
 Or must it be subjective, proving a person’s understanding of the effect of the messages when sending them?

-This article was published in April 2023 and has been updated periodically since then.
+This article was published in April 2023 and was updated in Feb.
+16, 2024.
 Deborah Fisher is the director of the Seigenthaler Chair of Excellence in First Amendment Studies at Middle Tennessee State University.
 Parts of this article were contributed by David L. Hudson, Jr., a law professor at Belmont who publishes widely on First Amendment topics.

 How To Contribute